 - 1. In the tab Active power mode set the switch Grid connection point regulation to [On]. - 2.
-Enter the total power of the PV array in the field Nominal system power. - In the drop-down list Operating mode active power setting, select whether active power limitation is to be performed via a fixed specification in percent or in watts. - 4.
-In the field Set active power limit, enter the value to which the active power at the point of interconnection is to be limited.
+Enter the total power of the PV array in the field Nominal system power. - In the drop-down list Operating mode of active power limitation at the point of interconnection, select whether active power limitation is to be performed via a fixed specification in percent or in watts. - 4.
+In the field Set active power limit at the grid-connection point, enter the value to which the active power at the grid-connection point is to be limited.
 The value must be set to 0 for zero active power. - 5.
-Set the Active power setpoint to [On].

-- 6. Select the entry Manual setpoint in % or Manual setpoint in W for manual specification and enter the respective setpoint value. - 7.
-If the inverter itself is to control active power at the point of interconnection, perform the following steps: - In the drop-down list Operating mode active power setting, select the entry External setting. - In the drop-down list Fallback behavior, select the entry Apply fallback values. - In the drop-down list Grid disconnection for active power setpoint of 0% select the entry No.
+Set the Active power setpoint to [On]. - 6.
+In the Operating mode active power setpoint drop-down list, select Manual setpoint in % or Manual setpoint in W for the manual preset and enter the respective default value in the Active power field. - 7.
+If the inverter itself is to control the active power at the point of interconnection, select External setpoint in the Active power default operating mode drop-down list, select Apply fallback values in the Fallback behavior drop-down list, and select No in the Grid disconnection for 0% active power setpoint drop-down list.

-8.15 Configuring the Modbus Function
+8.13 Configuring the Modbus Function